VektrexElectronicSystems/SpikeSafePythonSamples/run_spikesafe_operating_modes/run_single_pulse/README.md

-# Examples for Operating a SpikeSafe PRF or SMU in Single Pulse mode
+# Examples for Operating a SpikeSafe PRF or PSMU in Single Pulse mode

 ## **Purpose**
-Demonstrate how to use a SpikeSafe PRF or SMU to deliver a high precision single current pulse to an LED or Laser.
+Demonstrate how to use a SpikeSafe PRF or PSMU to deliver a high precision single current pulse to an LED or Laser.
 This operation mode consists of a user-specified Set Current and On Time to produce one current pulse when a trigger command is sent to the SpikeSafe.

 ## **Run Single Pulse Mode**